 There are a number of non-dental conditions that mimic toothache or may have the radiographic appearance of peri-apical radiolucencies.
 The clinician should always bear these possibilities in mind.
 It is easier not to be fooled into a misdiagnosis (and wrong treatment) when a detailed medical history had already revealed the maxillary sinusitis, chronic headaches, cancer, myocardial insufficiency or whatever.

 There is no medical condition that serves as an absolute contra-indication to endodontic treatment.
 Certain oncology specialists often demand multiple extractions or even total dentectomy prior to radiotherapy or chemotherapy for cancer patients.
 This view can and should be challenged.
 With enough care, most teeth can be successfully treated and retained, provided the teeth and periodontal tissues are in a reasonable condition and serve some useful purpose.
+The following are a minimum list of questions every patient should be asked:

 Have you ever had rheumatic fever?